chazelton331/itz_app/INITIAL_REVIEW_GUIDE.md

-# Brick Time - Initial Release Review Guide
+# ITZ App - Initial Release Review Guide

 This guide will help you systematically review the codebase before the initial release.